StijnvanWijk98/Ipass/README.md

 # Doxygen
 For every library there is a Doxygen, here you can find all the features that the library includes.

+# Physics
+The mathematics of the 2D physics are thanks to Ruben Vink.

 P.S.
 In the main from every library you can find some function calls to show some of the basic possibilities of the libraries.